DSpace/RestContract/items.md

 ## Main Endpoint
 **/api/core/items**

 Provide access to the items (DBMS based).
-It returns the list of existent items.
+This endpoint is reserved to the administrators the common practice is to navigate to the single items via a discovery [search](search-endpoint.md) or [browse](browses.md).

-This endpoint is reserved to the administrators the common practice is to navigate to the single items via a discovery search or browse
+Currently, this endpoint only returns "archived" items which are NOT withdrawn.
+However, withdrawn items and Workspace/Workflow items are findable via [search endpoints](search-endpoint.md).
+In the future, this endpoint is likely to be updated to include all items, regardless of status, see https://github.com/DSpace/DSpace/issues/3325

 Example: <https://api7.dspace.org/server/#/server/api/core/items>